WebifyWithParth/women-cloth-reviews-prediction/README.md

   - Customer satisfaction
   - Purchase likelihood
   - Clothing category demand
-- 🔍 **Evaluation**: Compared model performance using metrics like accuracy, precision, recall, and F1-score.
+- 🔍 **Evaluation**: Compared model performance using metrics like accuracy, precision, recall, and many more

 ---